With Photos from Skills Ontario’s Facebook Page

 Luc Sauve took the honours in his academic discipline at the Ontario Skills competition in Toronto.

 He and Professor/coach Nick Kuipers will represent Ontario in the Graphic Design category in the Maritimes.
+(Follow-up: Sauve won bronze in that national contest.)

 A number of other St. Clair students also captured medals during the 30th annual Skills Ontario contest.
 They were: